Skip advert

 Advertisement - Article continues below

-The big battery helps to settle the car's ride, and overall the ID.
-Buzz is a comfortable machine.
+However, the weight of both battery packs is kept low in the chassis to help stability and to settle the car's ride, so the ID.
+Buzz is a comfortable machine overall.
 Lumps and bumps are brushed aside quite easily, even on cars fitted with the largest diameter 21-inch alloy wheels that are available, and it's only really big bumps that cause any upset.
 Hit a pothole, and you'll feel a shudder through the car's body, although it's not as harsh as the thump you'd feel in any other van-based MPV.

 There's good grip in the corners, and while there's some body lean to be felt, it's not so drastic that it makes the ID.
 Buzz feel unstable.
 Again, the location of the battery low in the floor helps with this, so while there's a tall driving position, the car doesn't feel like it's cornering on stilts.